Deep Cycle Batteries

 - No maintenance is required such as fluid level monitoring.

 - They can be mounted almost anywhere safely.

-- The low internal resistance means they can be fully charged at a lower voltage and will take a larger charge current taking about 3-4 hours to get a near full charge from an alternator.
+- The low internal resistance means they can be fully charged at a lower voltage and will take a more substantial charge current taking about 3-4 hours to get a nearly full charge from an alternator.

 - It is possible to get a much deeper discharge from AGM batteries with less risk of damage.

-- AGM batteries are strong and robust power units.
+- AGM batteries are reliable and robust power units.

 Sealed Lead Acid Batteries

 Sealed lead acid batteries are also referred to as valve regulated lead acid (VRLA) batteries, recombinant batteries and often referred to as maintenance free lead-acid batteries.
 Types of VRLA batteries:

 The phrase "sealed lead acid battery" can be a bit misleading as a sealed battery would be dangerous due to pressure risks when the battery is overcharged.
 In these batteries, there is always some a safety valve to prevent a hydrogen or gas pressure explosion.

 The oldest kind of rechargeable deep cycle battery in use today is the flooded lead-acid battery or wet cell battery.
 These types of batteries have a liquid inside and are not sealed, so they need to be stored and used in an upright position to prevent fluid from escaping.
 They also produce hydrogen gas, so the need for proper ventilation is essential for safety.